Once beautiful, sprawling signs of wealth, these abandoned mansions are eerie in their emptiness. Here's how they ended up that way.

 Location: Beijing, China

-Built in the early 20th century, this mansion has a much darker past.
-Constructed in the baroque style by the Qing imperial family, this three-story mansion has been abandoned since 1949.
+Built in the early 20th century, this mansion has a dark past.
+Constructed in the Baroque style by the Qing imperial family, this three-story mansion has been abandoned since 1949.
 The story goes that after the Nationalists’ defeat by the Communists, the Kuomintang official who owned the property abandoned his wife in the mansion.
-According to legend, she was so wrought with anguish and heartache that she hanged herself in the home.
+According to legend, she was so wracked with anguish and heartache that she hanged herself in the home.
 Some say her spirit still haunts the house, as explorers and local children alike dare to take a peek inside the once elegant and now decaying home.
-For more creepy buildings, check out these other abandoned houses.

 Odd Fellows Home